 The School Board has formally adopted a fund balance policy regarding the minimum unassigned fund balance for the General Fund.
-The policy establishes a minimum unassigned General Fund balance of 8 percent of the annual projected expenditures.
-At June 30, 2011, the unassigned fund balance of the General Fund was 13 percent of the annual projected expenditures.
+The policy establishes a minimum unassigned General Fund balance of six weeks or 8 percent of the annual projected expenditures, whichever is larger.
+At June 30, 2012, the unassigned fund balance of the General Fund was 13.2 percent of the annual projected expenditures.